WHO AM I? I’m Wyn Lewis – business owner, coach, director, employee, manager, mentor, partner, shareholder and

 investing: in coaching, the word investment is more relevant than the word cost.
 What you pay for coaching is an investment in yourself and in your future.
 So the cost of Coaching is less than the value of Coaching.

-cost: whether you are an individual or an organisation, the cost will depend on your coaching programme.
-You pay in advance, then draw down your time during the programme.
-For individuals, the PersonalCoach programme is £900 for 6 hours over 3 months; the LaserCoach programme is £987 for unlimited coaching over 13 months; and the SpecialCoach programme is £5,000 for unlimited coaching over 13 months.
-For company sponsors, the cost is negotiable.
+cost: whether you are an individual or an organisation, the cost will depend on your coaching program.
+You pay in advance, then draw down your time during the program.

 value: do not be tempted to measure the cost of coaching by time spent.
 Think of coaching as a chance to explore yourself, your team, your group and your colleagues achieving things you might otherwise miss.

 social responsibility: you might, after each coaching conversation, want to donate to WXL Coaching’s chosen charity – Dementia UK – to reflect the value to you of your last coaching conversation.
 You can do that here.

-As well as my A-Z coaching (see above) I’m also a bit niche and work a lot with the following people:
+As well as my A-Z coaching (see above) I work a lot with the following people: